May 7, 2008

 3 Free Polymer Clay Videos

-"Special Effects With Spices" Video Description: The full version of this tutorial is currently posted in the VIP backstage members area.
-In it I explain which brands of translucent polymer clay work best with the spice bead inclusion technique.
-I discuss aromatic properties; How some spices bleed color and others don't; And what spices you should not put through your pasta machine.
+In this “Special Effects With Spices” video tutorial I explain which brands of translucent polymer clay work best with the spice bead inclusion technique.
+I discuss aromatic properties; How some spices bleed color and others don’t; And what spices you should not put through your pasta machine.

 If you want aromatic beads, don't wait for your spices to get old.
 The fresher your spices, the more likely your beads will hold the scent.